 Dependence upon others and key personnel: The success of the Company's operations will depend upon numerous factors, many of which are beyond the Company's control, including (i) the ability to design and carry out appropriate exploration programs on its mineral properties; (ii) the ability to produce minerals from any mineral deposits that may be located; (iii) the ability to attract and retain additional key personnel in exploration, marketing, mine development and finance; and (iv) the ability and the operating resources to develop and maintain the properties held by the Company.
 These and other factors will require the use of outside suppliers as well as the talents and efforts of the Company and its consultants and employees.
-There can be no assurance of success with any or all of these factors on which the Company's operations will depend, or that the Company will be successfully carry out such activities.
+There can be no assurance of success with any or all of these factors on which the Company's operations will depend, or that the Company will be successful in finding and retaining the necessary employees, personnel and/or consultants in order to be able to successfully carry out such activities.